Art-Inspired Afternoon Tea at The Rosewood

 I didn’t know what to expect, putting something so beautiful and so carefully created into my mouth.
 I had read that Mark Perkins’ worked on the concept for over three years.

 The Banksy ‘Girl with a Balloon’ cake is a white chocolate cube, filled with vanilla cream choux, salted caramel and chocolate cream.
 Once you crack the cube casing, the caramel and chocolate oozes into your mouth, creamy, salty and sweet.

 Kusama’s cake is milk chocolate mousse bursting with passion fruit and Calder’s red cake is a combination of coconut mousse and raspberry sponge.

-To say that the experience was impressive is an understatement.
 While places like the Ritz and the Savoy may do a more classical interpretation of afternoon tea, the Rosewood surely deserves a spot within the Top Three for afternoon tea in London.
 My expert tea co-drinker, between numerous oooh’s and aaah’s, told me so.

 We took a glass of rosé Ruinart champagne, later ordering a second and regretting not having gone for a bottle.
 They also have an excellent selection of teas.
 Scones are served with the pastries, accompanied by clotted cream, lemon curd and jam.

 Sandwiches are served before the desserts and they were also quite incredible.
 This is where my expertise comes in, as I’ve been eating sandwiches since I was a pup.
 Each sandwich finger was in a different type of bread with five different fillings.
 I’m going to comment on them individually because they were so good.